Fashion, Fantasy and Collaboration: The Legacy of Bill Gibb

 The Symposium features a specially-recorded conversation with Bill Gibb’s sisters Patsy, Janet and Marlyn.

 This event will take place on Microsoft Teams.
-You will be sent joining instructions 48 hours in advance of the Symposium.
+You can download the Microsoft Teams app for your desktop of mobile device.
+We'll send you joining instructions for the event 48 hours in advance of the Symposium.

 Download the speakers' programme below: